Real Life (1979 film)

-Real Life is a 1979 American comedy film starring Albert Brooks (in his directorial debut), who also co-authored the screenplay.
+Real Life is a 1979 American mockumentary comedy film starring Albert Brooks (in his directorial debut), who also co-authored the screenplay alongside Monica Johnson and Harry Shearer.
 It is a spoof of the 1973 reality television program An American Family and portrays a documentary filmmaker named Albert Brooks who attempts to live with and film a dysfunctional family for one full year.

 Charles Grodin co-stars as the family's patriarch who allows cameras in his Arizona home.
 Real-life producer Jennings Lang also has an acting role in Real Life.